BerT666/HASS-Homebrew/README.md

 Originally built to control a converted IKEA KALLNAT fridge as a mead fermentation chamber, using a RAPT Pill Bluetooth hydrometer for temperature, a heat belt for backup heat, and the fridge's own compressor (via a smart plug) for cooling.
 Generalized here so the same logic works with any hydrometer/sensor and any switch-controlled heater/cooler.

+## Future:
+will add fermentation monitoring and alerting based on SG, °B / °P will maybe follow.

 ## License

 [MIT](LICENSE)